ned-kelly/docker-multicontainer-libretime/README.md

  - By default - using "localhost" as the server name variable (in airtime.conf), iFrames obviously won't work - For now we are using a reverse proxy fix to replace any references to the "localhost" iframes to be relative..
 See [Feature Request 515](https://github.com/LibreTime/libretime/issues/515) for details.

- - There seems to be issues when trying to just plonk a reverse proxy directly in front of the latest release of Libratime - Suspect some additional headers may need to be passed through - Anyone who has found a fix when using reverse proxies, please submit a PR.
+ - There seems to be issues when trying to just plonk a reverse proxy directly in front of the latest release of Libretime - Suspect some additional headers may need to be passed through - Anyone who has found a fix when using reverse proxies, please submit a PR.

  - The current build of Airtime has some issues pulling in podcasts that are in formats other than MP3 - this includes the [#519](https://github.com/LibreTime/libretime/issues/519) fix for users wanting to auto-import large quantities of podcasts it's pretty important as libretime currently only seems to work with MP3 podcasts.